 My summer holiday reading this year centered on a book called Talent Is Overrated: What Really Separates World-Class Performers from Everybody Else by Geoff Colvin (highly recommended).

-The really positive revelation in this book is that the ‘most talented’ people in the world in any pursuit only get there by masses of hard work and careful, tedious, repetitive Deliberate Practice.
-Research shows it is not just because they were amazingly ‘talented’ from birth.
+The really positive revelation in this book is that the ‘most talented’ people in the world in any pursuit only get there by masses of hard work and careful, tedious, repetitive deliberate practice.
+Musicians, footballers, runners, chess players – it’s all the same.

 The only stumbling block for most people is that this kind of practice is HARD WORK, it takes LOTS OF TIME, it’s probably NOT MUCH FUN, and it generally DOESN’T SOUND VERY GOOD because students are trying to do things they can’t already do.
 There will be lots of mistakes and lots of frustration at first, but the final outcome will be worth it.